 This file can be opened in Internet Explorer for interest.
 While most of it makes little sense the one thing of interest is the date.

-Now you will have to Boot from your Bootable USB and Clean Install Windows 10 see my Installation of Windows 10 RS2 Build 15063/Version 1703 for a UEFI BIOS guide.
+Now you will have to Boot from your Bootable USB and Clean Install Windows 10 see my Windows OEM FAQs and Downloads for full instructions.